asnaqsys/asnaqsys.github.io/manuals/enhancements/enhancing-ui/adding-view-elements.md

 ---
-title: "Adding Visual Elements: A Step-by-Step Guide"
+title: "Adding Elements to Display File Pages"
 description: "Learn how to add view elements to your UI effectively.
 This guide provides easy steps for enhancing user interfaces."
 ---